 For people who buy trading software, they are completely dependent on the trading skills and programming skills of the person who wrote the program.
 This is a vulnerable position to be in.

 While a few EAs will work, and produce good returns, most will not.
-Less than 5 percent of people who attempt trading are successful at it, and that includes people who create and buy EAs.
+An incredibly small percentage of people who attempt day trading are successful at it, and that includes people who create and buy EAs.
 The odds of success are still very small even when using a trading robot.

 As alluded to above, successful robotic traders put in a lot of work to creating and maintaining their programs.
 The real work is maintaining the program.
-Someone can not simply flick a switch and watch the money role in while doing nothing.
-This may work for a time, but market conditions change and unexpected events occur, which require intervention on the part of the trader.
+Someone cannot simply flick a switch and watch the money roll in while doing nothing.
+This may work for a time, but market conditions change, and unexpected events occur, which require intervention on the part of the trader.

 If a person buys an EA, it is unlikely they will have the expertise to know when to intervene and when not to.
 Intervening, when not required, could turn a winning strategy into a losing one, just as not intervening when required could drain the trading account in a hurry.

 In the Market Wizards book series by Jack Schwager, several successful automated traders are interviewed.
 All these traders were highly engaged with their strategies, and not just sitting back doing nothing.
 It is highly unlikely that a person can buy an EA and just leave it running while they sleep and work at another job.
-This approach may work, but only if they stay on top of the EAs performance, have the know-how to alter the program if market conditions change and know how and when to manually intervene when required.
+This approach may work, but only if they stay on top of the EAs performance, know how to alter the program if market conditions change, and know how and when to manually intervene when required.